Sergio Peña (Peruvian footballer)

-Sergio Fernando Peña Flores (born 28 September 1995) is a Peruvian professional footballer who plays as an attacking midfielder for club PAOK and the Peru national team.
+Sergio Fernando Peña Flores (born 28 September 1995) is a Peruvian professional footballer who plays as an attacking midfielder for OFK Beograd and the Peru national team.

 Club career

 Born in Lima, Peña finished his formation with hometown's Alianza Lima, after joining the club's youth setup in 2003, aged eight.
 On 18 February 2012, aged only 16, he made his first team debut, starting in a 2–2 home draw against León de Huánuco for the Torneo Descentralizado championship.
 It was his maiden appearance of the season, under manager Pepe Soto.

 Peña was made a starter by new manager Wilmar Valencia for the 2013 campaign.
 On 16 March 2013, he played his first Peruvian Clásico, replacing Henry Quinteros in the 69th minute and providing the assist for Yordy Reyna's winning goal in the 84th minute.

 On 23 May 2013, Peña was sold to an investment group linked to Udinese Calcio and Granada CF. He was assigned to the latter's reserves in Segunda División B.

 Peña subsequently had loans to his former club Alianza Lima and Universidad de San Martín de Porres, before returning to Granada and its reserve team in January 2017.
 On 1 September of that year, he extended his contract until 2020 and was definitely promoted to the main squad.

 On 13 July 2018, Peña was loaned to Primeira Liga side C.D.
 Tondela on a one-year deal.

 On 3 August 2019, he signed for Eredivisie side FC Emmen on a three-year contract.

 On 4 August 2021, he penned a deal with Allsvenskan side Malmö FF through 2024.

 On 11 January 2025, he signed for PAOK on a three-year contract.